Ramalayam

-Ramalayam is a 1971 Indian Telugu-language drama film.
+Ramalayam is a 1971 Indian Telugu-language drama film written and directed by K. Babu Rao.
 The film stars Jaggayya and Shobhan Babu in key roles.

-There is a popular song on Lord Rama Jagadabhi Rama Raghukula Soma Saranamu Neeyavaya by Ghantasala.
+It features a popular song on Hindu deity Rama Jagadabhi Rama Raghukula Soma Saranamu Neeyavaya by Ghantasala.

 Plot

 The story is about an Indian family of Ramaiah (Jaggaiah) and closely resembles Hindu epic Ramayanam.
 Ramaiah and Gopi (Shobhan Babu) are brothers.
 Janaki (Jamuna) is wife of Ramaiah and looks after the home very well.
 Chitti (Roja Ramani) is their dearly loved sister.
 They married her into a wealthy family of Kantham (Suryakantham) giving big dowry lending money from Rayudu (Prabhakar Reddy).
 This leads them to many problems including differences between the family members.
 Finally their son in law (Chandramohan) and sister helps them solving the problem.
 The entire family is reunited and live happily.